Overhead Protocols (OHP) is the first half of the UTD Cave 1 and/or Wreck 1 curriculum.

 This benefits the student in two ways.
 First, by breaking their training into two smaller portions, the students have the advantage of being able to practice their newly learned skills on their own time prior to their actual overhead training.
 When the students are ready to start their overhead training, they already have the basic foundation and are better prepared, allowing them to focus and concentrate on learning to dive in the overhead.
 Second, it decreases the training time required for the actual overhead training, allowing the student to enjoy their own non-training dives while gaining their own ever-important experience.

-This class is structured around 3 days, and involves a minimum of 8 hours of classroom instruction and 9 dives.
 This class is designed to provide a working knowledge of the essential procedures, protocols and skills necessary to enter training in an overhead environment including line laying, line retrieval, no-visibility line following, touch contact communication & skills, line failures such as lost line and broken line and lost teammate procedures.